instana/go-sensor/README.md

 > [!NOTE]
 > For non default options, like the Agent host and port, the tracer can be configured either via SDK options, environment variables or Agent options.

-### Metrics
+### Collecting Metrics

-Once the collector has been initialized with `instana.InitCollector`, application metrics such as memory and CPU consumption will be automatically collected and reported to the Agent without further actions or configurations to the SDK.
+Once the collector has been initialized with `instana.InitCollector`, application metrics such as memory, CPU consumption, active goroutine count etc will be automatically collected and reported to the Agent without further actions or configurations to the SDK.
 This data is then already available in the dashboard.

-### Tracing
+### Tracing Calls

 Let's collect traces of calls received by an HTTP server.